opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Abstract
 ========

-This an overview document for the installation of the Euphrates release of OPNFV.
+This an overview document for the installation of the Fraser release of OPNFV.

-The Euphrates release can be installed making use of any of the installer projects in OPNFV:
+The Fraser release can be installed making use of any of the installer projects in OPNFV:
 Apex, Compass4Nfv, Daisy4NFV, Fuel or JOID.
 Each installer provides the ability to install a common OPNFV platform as well as integrating additional features delivered through a variety of scenarios by the OPNFV community.